chrisseaton/chrisseaton.github.io/truffleruby/index.md

 *   Chris Seaton and Benoit Daloze.
 [A Tour Through a New Ruby Implementation](fosdem15/truffle-tour.pdf).
 At FOSDEM 2015.
 [Slides](fosdem15/truffle-tour.pdf).

 *   Chris Seaton.
 [Deoptimizing Ruby]().
 At RubyConf 2014.
-[Video](http://confreaks.tv/videos/rubyconf2014-deoptimizing-ruby), [slides](deoptimizing/deoptimizing-ruby.pdf) and [blogpost](deoptimizing/).
+[Video](https://confreaks.tv/videos/rubyconf2014-deoptimizing-ruby), [slides](deoptimizing/deoptimizing-ruby.pdf) and [blogpost](deoptimizing/).

 *   Chris Seaton.
 [Implementing Ruby Using Truffle and Graal](ecoop14/ecoop14-ruby-truffle.pdf).
 At the European Conference on Object Oriented Programming (ECOOP) Summer School.
 2014.
 [Slides](ecoop14/ecoop14-ruby-truffle.pdf).

 *   Christian Wimmer and Chris Seaton.
 [One VM to Rule Them All](../jvmls13-one-vm/jvmls13-one-vm.pdf).
 At the JVM Language Summit.
 2013.
-[Video](http://medianetwork.oracle.com/video/player/2623645003001) and [slides](../jvmls13-one-vm/jvmls13-one-vm.pdf).
+[Video](https://www.youtube.com/watch?v=hDfYRjNynmQ) and [slides](../jvmls13-one-vm/jvmls13-one-vm.pdf).

 *    Charles Nutter.
-[Beyond JVM](http://www.slideshare.net/CharlesNutter/yow-sydney-2013-beyond-jvm) talk at Sydney in December 2013 made some references to this work in the context of JRuby (no video yet).
-Also a [video](http://www.youtube.com/watch?feature=player_detailpage&v=8ZEAwWLwmfQ#t=951) of a talk with earlier details at Baruco 2013.
+[Beyond JVM](https://www.slideshare.net/CharlesNutter/yow-sydney-2013-beyond-jvm) talk at Sydney in December 2013 made some references to this work in the context of JRuby.
+Also a [video](https://www.youtube.com/watch?v=8ZEAwWLwmfQ#t=951) of a talk with earlier details at Baruco 2013.

 ---